Nadav1542/WatchApp/README.md

-# MainProject
-Creating Youtube Web and App and nadav
 Work process: creating html templates for pages as a "skeleton" for the future page structure.
 Then transferring the code to the React environment and dividing it into components.